tirthajyoti-ghosh/weather-app/README.md

 ![Weather App Screenshot](https://user-images.githubusercontent.com/57726348/88449813-ae554a80-ce67-11ea-8500-0e3505daf29a.png)

-This is a weather app that shows temperatures (current, feels like, min , max) , cloudiness (%) and wind speed (m/s) by city name.
+This is a weather app that shows temperatures (current, feels like, min, max), cloudiness (%), and wind speed (m/s) by city name.
 The city name is obtained from form input.
-This app consumes OpenWeather API in `JSON` format to show weather data.
+This app consumes OpenWeather API in the `JSON` format to show weather data.

 Data points consumed: